13 people, including 7 children, dead in Philadelphia house fire

-PHILADELPHIA — A large house fire in Philadelphia early Wednesday caused the death of at least 13 people, and two others were injured, according to WPHL.
+PHILADELPHIA — A large house fire in Philadelphia early Wednesday caused the death of at least 13 people, including seven children, and two others were injured, according to WPHL.

-Philadelphia Fire Department 1st Deputy Commissioner Craig Murphy said seven children were among the 13 people who died in the fire.
-The two people who were reported injured included an adult and a child.
+Fire officials warned the numbers could grow as firefighters inspected the rowhome, where officials said 26 people had been staying.

+The blaze’s cause was not determined, but officials shaken by the death toll — apparently the highest in a single fire in the city in at least a century — vowed to get to the bottom of it.

+City and fire officials did not release the names or ages of those killed in the blaze.

+“I knew some of those kids — I used to see them playing on the corner,” said Dannie McGuire, 34, fighting back tears as she and Martin Burgert, 35, stood in the doorway of a home around the corner.
+They had lived there for a decade, she said, “and some of those kids have lived here as long as us.”

+One of the two people injured was also a child.
 Both were taken to local hospitals.

 Television news footage showed ladders propped up against the smoke-blackened front of the house, with all its windows missing.
 Holes remained in the roof where firefighters had broken through.